ShipGenius/shipgenius-oms-node-sdk/doc-pages/index.md

 > [!CAUTION]
 > ### Keep your key safe
 >
-> Your API key can be used to authenticate as business with the permissions you granted.
+> Your API key can be used to authenticate as your business account with the permissions you granted.
 >
 > Here are some rules to make sure it stays safe:
 > - Do not share it with anyone who should not have this access, including Shipgenius customer support